Mi36/OnPick-backend/README.md

 # eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> eCommerce platform built with the nodejs

 ## Features